ramonsaguini/readmeGenerator/README.md

 * To use this script, you'll first need to have Node.js installed on your computer.
 Then, follow these steps

-  * Copy and paste the script code into a file with a .js extension, for example, generateReadme.js.
+  * Copy and paste the script code into a file with a .js extension, for example, index.js

+  or
+  * clone the repo: git clone https://github.com/ramonsaguini/readmeGenerator.git

   * Open your terminal and navigate to the directory where you saved the file. >>  Run npm install inquirer in the terminal to install the necessary dependency for interactive prompts.
   * After installing inquirer, you can run the script by typing node generateReadme.js in the terminal.
   * The script will start asking interactive questions related to your project.